Rolling Stones delay tour as Jagger seeks medical treatment

 The 75-year-old rock star was expected to make a full recovery, the band’s publicist said.

-“The doctors have advised Mick that he is expected to make a complete recovery so that he can get back on stage as soon as possible,” the publicist said in a statement, without providing further details.
+“The doctors have advised Mick that he is expected to make a complete recovery so that he can get back on stage as soon as possible,” the publicist said in a statement.

 The band’s North American tour had been scheduled to run from April 20 until June 29.

+Some misadventures of lead guitarist Keith Richards, the co-author with Jagger of hits such as “Satisfaction” and “Brown Sugar”, have also caused show postponements and cancellations during the band’s 50-year-long career.

+The group had to cancel gigs in 1990 when Richards infected his finger, and the start of a European tour was postponed in 1998 when he fell off a ladder in his home.
+Some 2006 shows were also delayed when Richards fell from a coconut tree while on vacation.

-Reporting and writing by William Schomberg and Elisabeth O'Leary; Editing by Andrew Heavens and Marie-Louise Gumuchian
+Reporting and writing by Elisabeth O'Leary and William Schomberg; Editing by Andrew Heavens and Marie-Louise Gumuchian